 My dream is to play lacrosse at a college level and study math, sciences, or engineering.
-I would like to be a military officer, a math teacher/professor, or an engineer.
+I would like to be a civil, mechanical, environmental or geomechanics engineer.
 An ideal college supports the majors I’m looking for and has a strong lacrosse program.

 I have had to work very hard to get where I am today.
 My community doesn’t have any club lacrosse teams so I have to drive two hours to every practice with Lax Plus.
 But I must say that it’s all worth it.
 Another obstacle is the level of competitiveness where I live.
 Very few play club lacrosse and aim to play in college.
 Therefore, I stand out in my community becoming a competitive lacrosse player, a leader, an overachiever, and a great student.